What is a Savannah cat?

 Are Savannah cats legal in Canada?

-Savannah cats are legal in every provinces in Canada.
-Certain generations, although, are not.
-We suggest you contact the wildlife of your province in order to make sure Savannah cats are legal in your province.
+Savannah cats are legal in every province in Canada.
+However, certain generations are not.
+We suggest you contact the wildlife authority in your province to make sure that Savannah cats are legal there.

 Are Savannah cats hypoallergenic?

-As most of the cats, Savannah are not considered hypoallergenic.
+As with most cats, Savannahs are not considered hypoallergenic.
 In fact, almost no cats are hypoallergenic.
 Why?
 Because allergies can be caused by a variety of factors.
-Some are allergic to the cat’s saliva while others are allergic to fur or other factors.
+Some people are allergic to a cat’s saliva, while others may be allergic to fur or other elements.

 How much are Savannah cats?

-Establishing in a quality breeding program is a large financial investment required up front.
-Plus on top of that you have to add the proper care of all the cats on a daily basis.
-In addition of the upfront investment there is the difficulty associated with breeding Hybrids, the Higher the percentage the more difficult they are to breed.
-Servals are 100% wild animals with special needs in term of housing, caging requirements, diet and health care.
-Caring for pure servals and mating them with domestic savannahs is costly, time consuming, tricky and demanding but also rewarding.
+Establishing a quality breeding program requires a significant upfront financial investment.
+Additionally, proper care for all the cats must be provided daily.
+Besides the initial investment, there are challenges associated with breeding hybrids; the higher the percentage of wild ancestry, the more difficult they are to breed.
+Servals are entirely wild animals with special needs in terms of housing, caging requirements, diet, and healthcare.
+Caring for pure servals and mating them with domestic savannahs is costly, time-consuming, tricky, and demanding, but it is also rewarding.

-It takes many years , lot of luck and skills to mate a Serval with a domestic cat.
-Only a few breeders worldwide have had success.
-If mating occurs there are still lots of risks.
-Because of the gestation difference between the Serval and domestic (about 10-15 day difference) all F1s are born premature.
-Some are too weak to survive and need 24 hours care by the breeder to ensure survival.
-Also their litters are generaly small, averaging from 1-3 per litter.
+It takes many years, luck, and skill to mate a Serval with a domestic cat.
+Only a few breeders worldwide have succeeded.
+If mating occurs, there are still many risks.
+Due to the gestation difference between the Serval and domestic cat (about a 10-15 day difference), all F1s are born premature.
+Some are too weak to survive and require 24 hours of care from the breeder to ensure survival.
+Additionally, their litter are generally small, averaging between 1 to 3 per litter.

 When it comes to producing F2, there are similar challenges.
-Not all females will accept smaller boys and they have to be because genetically remember that males are sterile from f1 to f4.
-The challenge is also the size difference, large female to small male makes the act of breeding difficult physically speaking.
-Sometimes females can be also moody and aggressive toward the male which can stop the male intercourse with the female.
-When breeding succeed F2 litters are pretty small, average of 1-3 kittens.
-There are countless hours, we as breeder spend on our cats to insure their health, safety and socialization.
-Neither do The feeding cost comes cheap at the end of the month.
-The difficulties in breeding the savannahs and having success is the reason why they are so expensives.
+Not all females will accept smaller males, and they have to, as genetically speaking, males are sterile from F1 to F4.
+The challenge also lies in the size difference; a large female and a small male make the act of breeding physically difficult.
+Sometimes, females can also be moody and aggressive toward the male, which can hinder the male’s attempts to mate with the female.
+When breeding succeeds, F2 litters are usually quite small, averaging 1-3 kittens.
+We, as breeders, spend countless hours on our cats to ensure their health, safety, and socialization.
+Additionally, feeding costs can add up significantly by the end of the month.
+The difficulties in breeding savannahs and achieving success are why they are so expensive.

-A savannah cat is more than just a pet it’s a family member and here at Dragonflycats we are working hard to give you and your family a beautiful, healthy and intelligent companion for the next decades.
-That’s why our prices will vary from one generation to another.
-For more details about the prices, contact us directly and we will gladly answer all of your questions.
+A savannah cat is more than just a pet; it’s a family member.
+Here at Dragonflycats, we are working hard to provide you and your family with a beautiful, healthy, and intelligent companion for the coming decades.
+That’s why our prices vary from one generation to another.
+For more details about the prices, please contact us directly, and we will gladly answer all of your questions.

 Are Savannah cats legal in USA?